Search for light long-lived neutral particles from Higgs boson decays via vector-boson-fusion production from $pp$

-Potential sources of experimental uncertainty are considered for the simulated signal yields.
-The statistical uncertainties in the observed yields in regions CRB, CRC, and CRD are propagated to the background expectation in the SR obtained from the ABCD method.
+Potential sources of experimental uncertainties are considered for the simulated signal yields to account for potential data and MC differences in the event reconstruction and selections.
+For the background estimations, the statistical uncertainties in the observed yields in regions CRB, CRC, and CRD are directly propagated to the SR from the ABCD method.

-Experimental uncertainties in the reconstruction and simulation of the signal events are considered.
-For jets, these include jet energy scale (JES) and jet energy resolution (JER) uncertainties from the standard calibration scheme~\cite{PERF-2016-04}, which amount to less than 7\% of the expected signal yields.
+Experimental uncertainties for jets include jet energy scale (JES) and jet energy resolution (JER) uncertainties from the standard calibration scheme~\cite{PERF-2016-04}, which amount to less than 7\% of the expected signal yields.
 An additional JES uncertainty is applied to consider a possible dependence on the low-EM-fraction selection.
 It is estimated following the same procedure as used in the 2015--2016 dark-photon jet search~\cite{EXOT-2017-28} and is up to 13\% for the \hLJ channels.

-For muons, a systematic uncertainty in the single-\darky reconstruction efficiency is evaluated using a tag-and-probe method applied to $J/\psi \to \mu\mu$ events in data and simulation, taking into account the leading effect from the opening angle \delr between the two muons.
-The $J/\psi$ reconstruction efficiency is evaluated in both the data and simulation as a function of the opening angle \delr between the two muons.
-For low \delr values, the efficiency decreases due to the difficulty of reconstructing two tracks with small angular separation in the MS\@.
-The difference in $J/\psi \to \mu\mu$ reconstruction efficiency between simulation and data in the \delr~$<0.06$ region, where the \LJ samples are concentrated, amounts to 9.6\% and is taken as the uncertainty.
-This uncertainty includes a smaller contribution of approximately 0.1\% on the matching of MS and ID tracks.
+In the \mLJ channel, a systematic uncertainty in the single-\darky reconstruction efficiency is evaluated using a tag-and-probe method applied to $J/\psi \to \mu\mu$ events in data and simulation, taking into account the leading effect from the opening angle \delr between the two muons.
+The $J/\psi$ reconstruction efficiency is evaluated in both the data and simulation as a function of the opening angle \delr between the two muons, and the corresponding difference between data and simulation in the \delr~$<0.06$ region, where the \LJ samples are concentrated, is found to be up to 9.6\% and taken as the uncertainty.

 The systematic uncertainty in the \etmiss trigger efficiency is evaluated by propagating the statistical error of the trigger scale-factors introduced in Section~\ref{sec:samples}.
 It is estimated to be less than 9\% and 4\% in \SRhl and \SRm respectively.